redhat-developer/alizer/README.md

 - framework used inside the application
 - tools used to build the application

-Also based on these informations, Alizer can also select one devfile (cloud workspace file) from a list of available devfiles.
+Also based on these informations, Alizer can also select one devfile (cloud workspace file) from a list of available devfiles and/or detect components (the concept of component is taken from Odo and its definition can be read on [odo.dev](https://odo.dev/docs/getting-started/basics/#component)).

 ## Usage